Suzad/Microservices-for-Kids-Shop/README.md

 5. Now run `npm start` in terminal.
 The message <strong>"DB Connection Successful"</strong> should show
 6. Now go to postman . sending a <strong>POST</strong> request to https://localhost:3000/rate/ will to add a rating, with the input data in raw format in request body
 7. sending the request <strong>5 times</strong>  will update average rating and the Product table is updated.

-# Create Database
-1. In Database, Run the files from <strong>database_query.sql</strong>. it will create the necessary database.